Alan Mannus: Linfield

 At the start of the 2004–05 season, Mannus played in both legs of the first qualifying round of the UEFA Champions League, losing 2–0 on aggregate against HJK.
 Following Linfield's elimination from the tournament, he continued to help the club maintain their form to defend their league title.
 Mannus helped Linfield beat Cliftonville 2–1 in the Irish League Cup semi–finals.
 Prior to the final, he acknowledged the frustration of goals conceding since the start of the season.
 In the final, however, Mannus conceded two goals, as the club loss 2–1.
 The January transfer window of 2005 saw Mannus being mentioned as a transfer target for a number of clubs, being linked to Everton and Doncaster Rovers.
-He helped Linfield beat Kilmore Recreation 2–1 in the semi–finals pf the County Antrim Shield to reach the final.
+He helped Linfield beat Kilmore Recreation 2–1 in the semi–finals of the County Antrim Shield to reach the final.
 Mannus started in the County Antrim Shield final against Crusaders and helped the club win 2–1 to win the trophy for the second time in a row.
 In a match against title contender Glentoran on 23 April 2005, he started on 150th appearance for Linfield, and despite playing through injury in a collision with his skipper Noel Bailie midway through the first half, the club went on to lose 3–2.
-On the last game of the season, the club unsuccessfully defended their league title after Glentoran won their game to crown the league's champions.
+In the last game of the season, the club unsuccessfully defended their league title after Glentoran won their game to crown the league's champions.
 Despite losing the league title, Mannus was in goal for the Setana Cup final against Shelbourne when Linfield won 2–0 to win the inaugural tournament.
 Once again, Mannus was named Team of the Season by Belfast Telegraph for the second time in a row.